TanmayBundiwal/cosmic-dashboard/README.md

 ## Version 4: Enhanced UI/UX
 This version updated the card styling of DONKI API information and added a popup screen when the page is loaded to explain what the project achieves.

-## Future Roadmap
-The journey continues with these upcoming enhancements:
-1. **Deployment on AWS**: Aiming for scalability and robustness, the final version will be deployed on AWS, demonstrating cloud service integration skills.

 ## Project Setup
 To get started with the Space Dashboard, follow these steps: